Lecturer

 About Dr Giada Giacomini

 I am a researcher and lecturer specialising in international environmental law, climate change law and policy, human rights–based approaches to climate change, and the accountability of international organisations, with a particular interest in climate-vulnerable communities.
-I am the author of Indigenous Peoples and Climate Justice: A Critical Analysis of International Human Rights Law (Palgrave Macmillan, 2022).
+I am the author of Indigenous Peoples and Climate Justice: A Critical Analysis of International Human Rights Law and Governance (Palgrave Macmillan, 2022).

 Before joining Hull, I was a Postdoctoral Researcher at the Geneva Graduate Institute (IHEID) and a Max Weber Fellow at the European University Institute (2022–2023).
 Previous research appointments include positions at the Italian National Research Council, Ca’ Foscari University of Venice, and Eurac Research.